-Since our founding, we have built 107 homes and continue to build three to five new homes each year.
+Since our founding, we have built 115 homes and continue to build two or three new homes each year.
 We also offer four different programs to aid low-income individuals in repairing and rehabilitating their residences.

 We celebrate and live our mission each day, and are increasing our impact by offering additional family support services and offering a new tool-lending program to address blight and increase neighborhood pride in Topeka.

-This work is not possible without the support of our many hard-working volunteers, generous donors, partner homeowners, local businesses, faith communities, schools, and ReStore patrons.
+This work is only possible with the support of our many hard-working volunteers, generous donors, partner homeowners, local businesses, faith communities, schools, and ReStore patrons — like you!

 "A house is to a family what soil is to a plant.
 A plant needs to be rooted.
 A family is like that.
 If a family is not rooted, it will not flourish.
 But once a family is well-rooted, all kinds of wonderful things will begin to happen.”